 We actively approach business representatives and invite them to contribute their perspective in our multi-stakeholder formats.
 By addressing different positions and views, we give this sector the opportunity for a deeper understanding of the business environment (e.g. the expectations of civil society towards business).
 This can improve insights into the market development for successful investment and risk management.

 For participatory civil society

 |Organized civil society plays an important role in society.
 As an advocate for specific topics, watchdog, mediator or political co-creator, civil society drives social and political innovations.
 The organized civil society does not depend on elections, but works on a voluntary and self-empowered basis.
 Therefore, civil society does not need to compromise for power in its activities and enjoys high levels of social trust – if it acts charitably and transparently.
 Organized civil society is often perceived as putting a spanner in the works of political or entrepreneurial decisions.
 It points out defects and potential improvements.
 This broadens the sociopolitical discourse and can elevate levels of transparency.|

 We see organized civil society as an essential element of a democratic and participatory society and offer multi-stakeholder formats to ensure their systematic and timely participation in the run-up to sociopolitical decisions.
 As a result, organized civil society can increase its influence on the private and public sector.

 For transdisciplinary science

-With our offer of transdisciplinary science, we support methodically thought-through participation of society.
-Transdisciplinarity in this context is more than the combination of different scientific disciplines: here, perspectives lying beyond scientific access are included in research processes to determine socially relevant research questions and fields of action.
-Scientists receive feedback on their research areas through social actors, who are also bearers of knowledge.
-Creating a common understanding of problem sets the foundation for transdisciplinary research projects.
+We support a methodically thought-through participation of society in academic research with our transdisciplinary multi-stakeholder formats.
+In this context, transdisciplinarity is more than the combination of different scientific disciplines: here, perspectives that lie beyond the scientific field are included in research processes.
+This helps to determine socially relevant research questions and fields of action.
+Furthermore, scientists receive feedback on their research areas through social actors, who are also bearers of knowledge.
+Creating a common understanding of problems lays the foundation for transdisciplinary research.